vincentcasseau/vincentcasseau.github.io/how-tos-cfd-advanced.md

 }
 ```

 If the temperature field goes unbounded, a warning will be printed in the log file for this iteration.
-It tells the number of times the _limit_ function had to be called and the minimum/maximum temperature recorded before bounding.
+It reports the number of times the _limit_ function had to be called and the minimum/maximum temperature recorded before bounding.

 ```c++
 Attempt to use rho2ReactionThermo out of temperature range 3197 times during this iteration.